-Pricing a service can be trickier than pricing a product, which tends to be led by unit cost.
-Getting it right means valuing your time and expertise, and accurately weighing up customer perceptions, as Afsheen Latif discovers
+Pricing a service can be trickier than pricing a product.
+Getting it right means valuing your time and expertise and accurately weighing up customer perceptions, says Afsheen Latif

-There are many reasons why you might want to review your service prices - perhaps you have earned more qualifications or an official accreditation; maybe your overheads have increased, or you want to fund expansion of your business.
-Whichever it is, plan carefully before you settle on a new price for your offering.
+There are many reasons why you might want to review your service prices - perhaps you have received an official accreditation; maybe your overheads have increased, or you want to fund expansion of your business.
+Whatever the reason, you'll need to plan carefully before you fix a new price for your offering.

 You should start by identifying the benefits your service offers to customers, and attribute a value to each of those benefits.